rsksmart/RSKIPs/IPs/RSKIP186.md

 getActiveFederationCreationBlockHeight() returns uint256
 ```

+This method will return the Active Federation block height.
+To do this, it should:
+- check if there is a value for `nextFederationCreationBlockHeight`.
+  - If so, it should verify if the current block is higher than or equals to `nextFederationCreationBlockHeight` + `federationActivationAge` (Mainnet: 18500, Testnet: 60, Regtest: 10).
+    - If so, it should return `nextFederationCreationBlockHeight`.
-This method will return the value stored in `activeFederationCreationBlockHeight`.
+- Otherwise, it should return the value stored in `activeFederationCreationBlockHeight`.

 ## Rationale